sarathithikkatt/Real-time-Chat-Web-Application/README.md

 #### Frontend Task

-    - [ ] Build a dashboard that allows users to see other online users have had earliers interactions with you.
+    - [ ] Build a dashboard that allows users to see other online users that have interacted earlier with you.

     - [ ] Build an interface for sending messages to other users directly.